 Those who are asked by the Academy to stay on campus during a break period are the only ones who can be housed during times when the Academy is otherwise closed with proper faculty supervision (Winter break and Summer break).
 Plans for breaks are to be communicated by the dates set forth by the Dean of Students.
-Dormitories will remain open during Thanksgiving and Spring break with a fee of $75.00 per day/per student.
+Residence halls will remain open during Thanksgiving and Spring break with a daily fee.

 Only students required to be on campus by the Academy may return before the scheduled arrival date.
 We must adhere to this guideline in order to facilitate the completion of scheduled renovation projects, summer housing transition, and final preparation for students' arrival.

-Students will learn of rooming assignment upon return to campus.
-Returning students will be given the opportunity to request his/her roommate for the following school year.
+New students will receive rooming assignment upon arrival to campus.
+Returning students will be given the opportunity to request his/her roommate for the following school year and will be notified of their roommates as soon as possible.
 There is no guarantee that this request will be fulfilled and it is expected the student and family will support the academy with these decisions.

 Entertainment needs (Books, reasonable stereo/radio, board games, sports equipment, etc.)

 Basic first aid kit (for example: Band-Aids, Neosporin, etc.)

 Formal and semi-formal attire (for special events)

 Laundry supplies and basket